Tetso College

 Tetso College is a co-educational arts, commerce and management college with its main college campus located at Sovima in the Chümoukedima District of Nagaland in India.
-It offers Higher Secondary, Undergraduate and Post Graduate courses.
+It offers Undergraduate and Post Graduate courses.

 The college is affiliated to Nagaland University and NBSE.
-P. S. Lorin and Shasinle Lorin are the Founders of Tetso College.
+It was founded by P. S. Lorin and Shasinle Lorin.
 The college is sponsored by the Council of Rengma Baptist Churches (CRBC).
 The name of the college "Tetso" is taken from the indigenous Rengma Naga language word meaning "top".